 Introduction

 Joint wear can affect mobility and everyday life, causing pain and restricting movement.
-Treatments range from non-surgical options to surgery.
-This article looks at ChondroFiller, a non-surgical, minimally invasive collagen injection, with realistic expectations throughout.
+When non-surgical management alone has not provided sufficient relief, patients and clinicians may consider whether a biologically active intervention — short of surgery — could help preserve the joint.
+This article focuses on the ChondroFiller injection, a non-surgical, minimally invasive option, with realistic expectations throughout.

 What Does the ChondroFiller Injection Involve?